Velocidex/velociraptor-sigma-rules/docs/content/docs/models/windows_base/_index.md

 ```

-## */windows/appmodel-runtime
+## `*/windows/appmodel-runtime`

-This Log Source generates combined events from the Windows AppModel Runtime.
+This Log Source generates combined events from the Windows `AppModel Runtime`.
 Events are usually stored in the files:
   * `C:\Windows\System32\WinEvt\Logs\Microsoft-Windows-AppModel-Runtime%4Admin.evtx`

-### Sample Events

 Sample use in a sigma rule: